-- 1. Overview.
-At the Monitor's direction, the SPF conducted detailed reviews of the testing performed by the IRG.
-These reviews by the SPF required significant preparation by the SPF prior to the actual reviews of the IRG's work, including evaluation of the IRG's selection and identification of loan testing populations, examination of the IRG's sampling processes and validation methodologies.
-In addition, the SPF performed confirmatory testing of sub-samples of loans or items tested by the IRG. - 2.
-SPF Preparation for Reviews.
-During each test period, the SPF conducted off-site and on-site meetings with the IRG to understand Servicer's mortgage servicing operations and the relevant SOR related to the Metrics under review.
-The SPF also performed remote and in-person walk-throughs of the IRG's testing approach and test scripts for each Metric subject to testing in each test period.
-The on-site meetings and walk-throughs were held at the IRG's location in West Des Moines, Iowa and San Antonio, Texas.
-Based on these walk-throughs, the testing methodologies set forth in the Work Plan, interviews of the IRG management team and the documentation provided to the SPF by the IRG, the SPF, in conjunction with the PPF, developed detailed Metric testing templates for the SPF to use in reviewing Work Papers in connection with confirmation of the IRG's work for Test Periods 1 and 2.
+a.
+SPF Preparation.
+As detailed in the First Compliance Report, the SPF conducted detailed reviews of the testing performed by the IRG.
+These reviews by the SPF required significant preparation by the SPF prior to the actual reviews of the IRG's work, including understanding Servicer's mortgage servicing operations, its SOR, and the IRG's testing protocols for each Metric, evaluation of the IRG's selection and identification of loan testing populations, and examination of the IRG's sampling processes and validation methodologies.

+b.
+Fieldwork.
+In addition, the SPF performed confirmatory testing of subsamples of loans or items tested by the IRG.
+Similar to its review in Test Period 1 and Test Period 2, the SPF conducted off-site and on-site meetings with the IRG to understand Servicer's mortgage servicing operations and the relevant SOR related to the additional Metrics under review for the first time in Test Period 3.
+This included remote and in-person walk-throughs of the IRG's testing approach and Test Plans for each Metric subject to testing for the first time in Test Period 3 and any changes to the IRG's testing protocols in Test Period 4, as applicable.
+Based on these walkthroughs, the testing methodologies set forth in the Work Plan, interviews of the IRG management team and the documentation provided to the SPF by the IRG, the SPF, in conjunction with the PPF, formulated detailed Metric testing templates for the SPF to use in reviewing the Work Papers in connection with confirmation of the IRG's work for Test Period 3 and Test Period 4.